blobaugh/ships-log/readme.txt

 == Changelog ==

-= 1.1 =
+= 1.3.3 =
-* Removed reliance on templates, which was broken
+* Removed unecessary css file loading on every page

-* Updated CSS files to only load when a ship log post is displaying
+= 1.3.2 =
+* Removed the ship template that broke themes
+* Ensured compatibility with 4.1

 = 1.0 =
 * Initial release of the plugin